9 Cities You Need To Visit in Poland

 Like most cities on this list, we hadn't even heard of Torun when we first arrived to Poland but I'm so glad we were able to sneak in a visit.
 This medieval town is among the oldest in the country and was essentially unharmed during the war.
 It was home to the famous Polish astronomer, Copernicus and is also well-known for the tradition of making gingerbread.
 Those with a sweet tooth will love the interactive Gingerbread Museum where visitors can make their very own cookies to take home as souvenirs.
 Torun's smaller size and overall charm make it a perfect destination for those looking to escape the bustle of Poland's larger cities.
 For a list of things to do in the city, have a look at our fun suggestions for Torun.

 Call me crazy but I think if Amsterdam and Prague had a baby, it would look like Gdansk.
 This port city quickly became one of our favourites because of the picturesque setting and colourful architecture.
 Gdansk is located on the Baltic coast of Poland and is especially popular among locals looking to retreat to the seaside each summer.
-We loved that its location makes it easy to explore the surrounding areas and we noticed a lot of development underway so I think Gdansk will only get bigger and better over time!
+We loved that its location makes it easy to explore the surrounding areas and we noticed a lot of development underway so I think Gdansk will only get bigger and better over time.
 You'll also find shop after shop selling beautiful amber jewelry in Gdansk for those looking to bring home a shiny keepsake.
 We wrote a budget guide to Gdansk for anyone who plans to visit this seaside gem!

 Once referred to us as the Cannes of Poland, Sopot is a great beach destination to visit.
 The seaside city offers a perfect combination of daytime relaxation and evening amusement.
 A highlight for us was the iconic wooden pier and we practically spent the whole day there people-watching and enjoying the sunshine.
 Don't miss the chance to get some fresh fish, enjoy the long stretch of beach and end the day with a beautiful sunset among the swans.

 This is a must-stop city for any castle enthusiasts out there.
 Even though Wes and I aren't necessarily fans of castles or big history buffs, we really enjoyed our visit to Malbork Castle.
 If you're measuring by land area, this is actually the largest castle in the WORLD so you can tick that off your bucket list.
-The castle grounds are extraordinary and the audio guides do a great job of touring you through the Castle of the Teutonic Order.
+The castle grounds are impressive and the audio guides do a great job of touring you through the Castle of the Teutonic Order.
 Malbork is easily accessible as a day-trip from the Tri-City (Gdansk/Sopot/Gdynia) but it's also worth staying a while to enjoy the town and the nearby Dino Park.
 Our tips on how to visit Malbork without a tour can be found in this post.

 Another difficult-to-pronounce city is Lodz and I wasn't even surprised to hear that it sounds completely different than the spelling (instead, try Woodge).
 One of the biggest cities in Poland, Lodz is almost right in the centre of the country.
 Once famous for its textile industry, it is now well-known for its film school and Manufaktura, an impressive shopping and leisure complex with fun for the whole family.
 Most of the action takes place in the city centre off of Piotrkowska Street.
-A weekend visit is sure to reveal the city's bustling nightlife due to an excellent selection of pubs, bars and restaurants.
+A weekend visit is sure to reveal the city's bustling nightlife thanks to an excellent selection of pubs, bars and restaurants.

 Lublin is located in eastern Poland and is a popular hub for those continuing their travels toward Ukraine.
 While it may not attract as many visitors as other cities in Poland, it is still a nice visit.
 Various festivals and street fairs can be enjoyed year round in the city while Zemborzycki Lake and the new Aqua Lublin complex are great spots for those looking to get wet.
-I'm not exactly counting the days I get to see Lublin again but we noticed a great deal of construction underway and I think it's only a matter of time before the city makes it to everyone's Poland itineraries.
+I'm not exactly counting the days I get to see Lublin again but we noticed a great deal of construction underway and I think it's only a matter of time before the city makes its way to more Poland itineraries.